 Are you interested in handling both consumer cases and bankruptcy cases?
 Do you want to file adversary proceedings in your consumer practice?
-Do you want to learn how to use bankruptcy courts to prosecute not only the discharge violation that occurs with post-discharge reporting of an unpaid balance, but the related FDCPA, FCRA and UDAP claims?
+Do you want to learn how to use bankruptcy courts to prosecute not only the discharge violation that occurs with post-discharge reporting of an unpaid balance, but the related FDCPA, FCRA, and UDAP claims?
 Are you curious about how your bankruptcy practice can handle student loan cases?
+Want to learn how to maximize damage awards in automatic stay and discharge violation cases?
 This webinar series is geared to beginner and intermediate bankruptcy practitioners who want to spot consumer cases that arise from bankruptcy.

 What You Will Learn